feross/last-fm/README.md

 Since all the LastFM calls supported by this module access public data, the secret key is not required.

-`userAgent` can be a string to use as the `User-Agent` header in http calls.
+`userAgent` can be a string to use as the `User-Agent` header in http requests.

 ### `lastfm.albumGetInfo(opts, (err, data) => {})`